 This course allows students to take additional coursework that is centered primarily around a clinical experience on a more comprehensive level than other clinical experiences included in specific major courses.
 Pass/fail grading.
+3.000 Permission of instructor.
+Education

 EDU 497: HONORS IN EDUCATION